danish9412/news-emotions/README.md

 - NewsEmotions.py has google news fetcher and Watson tone anlyzer
 - server.py has flask server for REST calls

+## Pulling Docker Image
+- Make sure you have docker installed on your system
+- Execute the following command: docker pull danish9412/stock-news:final

 ## Starting application
 - Create a config.ini file in the root folder for API key.
 As mentioned below: